 - Oct to Nov: The Falls at its lowest

-- Dec to Jan: The Falls starts to increase slightly
+- Dec to Jan: The Falls start to increase

 - Jul to Dec: Swim in Devils Pool